 Due to the possible complexity of marine accidents and the extensive nature of the investigation process, a marine accident investigation often requires 12 to 24 months to complete.
 Depending on the circumstances of the accident, the IIC along with other NTSB investigators and party members may travel to the accident location to collect information.
 The NTSB has the authority to designate organizations, corporations, or agencies as parties to the investigation.
 Only representatives who can provide technical or specialized expertise are permitted to serve as a party member and report directly to the NTSB.
 The NTSB will not determine the cause of an accident while on scene.

-The following are reports that can be issued during the course of the investigation and accessible on the NTSB’s Marine Accident Reports webpage:
+The following are reports and products that can be issued during the investigation:

 An accident docket contains relevant factual information collected during an accident investigation that is used in the development of reports, briefs, and safety recommendations.
 The docket is available to access at an appropriate time during the investigation, or at its conclusion.

-If safety recommendations or safety alerts are issued because of an investigation, these can be issued at any time during the investigation process.
+Many investigations result in safety recommendations or safety alerts.
+The NTSB can issue these at any time during the investigation process.

-If you are requesting information related to a marine accident investigation, please complete an Investigation Update Request Form or contact the NTSB TDA Division for additional assistance.
+If you are requesting information related to a marine accident investigation, please complete an Investigation Update Request Form, or